Building the Case for Peace

 of children in the United States live in low-income households, increasing their exposure to vulnerability

-students reported being electronically bullied through texting, Instagram, Facebook, or other social media
+students reported being electronically bullied through texting or social media

 of public schools reported having at least one violent incident that disrupted activities at school during the 2015-16 school year, amounting to 50,900 incidents nationwide.

-of students had been in a physical fight on school property one or more times during the 12 months before the survey.
+of students had been in a physical fight on school property one or more times in a 2017 survey.

-The U.S. Centers for Disease Control and Prevention (CDC) reports that youth violence is a significant public health problem and finds that “social-development strategies that teach kids how to handle tough social situations” are an effective retention strategy because “they learn how to resolve problems without using violence (CDC, Understanding Youth Violence, 2015).
+The U.S. Centers for Disease Control and Prevention (CDC) reports that youth violence is a significant public health problem and finds that “social-development strategies that teach kids how to handle tough social situations” are an effective strategy because they help children to “learn how to resolve problems without using violence” (CDC, Understanding Youth Violence, 2015).
 When students are in safe learning environments and are emotionally connected, they can better focus on academic requirements, which is one of the many reasons why CRE is designed to enhance both academic achievements and social and emotional wellness among youths.